-People flit in and out of Rey’s awareness when she emerges from the blackness.
+People flit in and out of Rey’s awareness when she emerges from darkness.
 They float in the intangible warmth of the Force, next to the cold, warning ache in her shoulder that clouds her perception and demands to be noticed and tells her that danger is near.
 Sometimes, their arms are ghostly, and she wants to ask why, even as she warns them of impending threat.
 But words are far away, and Rey’s arm is ghostly, too, so she cannot reach for them to bring them a little closer.
 All she can do is wait and feel.
 She’s good at that, but she’s had enough of it for a lifetime, and something is wrong.
 She finds herself reaching even without her useless wispy arm, stretching her awareness towards the bright spots that glow in her mind.

 Finn and Poe are both there, and Rey thinks that they may be clinging to each other or to her or both.
 Their worry crashes over her like the waves on Ahch-To, and Rey wants to reassure them and protect them, but she isn’t sure how to manage that, when words remain elusive and so does her arm, and all she can do is stretch feeling as far as it will go.
 Her perception seems to go up against something, like a wall, and she wonders if that has anything to do with the cold.
 She lashes out against it ineffectively.